calimero-archive/docs/docs/getting_started/explorer.md

 By clicking on any of the account ID, you'll be able to have an overview of:

-- The number of transactions occured on that account
+- number of transactions occured on that account
-- The amount of storage used
+- amount of storage used
-- The native account balance currently on the account
+- native account balance currently on the account
-- The amount of validator stake used.
+- amount of validator stake used.
 This NEAR is actively being used to back a validator and secure the network.
 When you decide to unstake this NEAR, it will take some time to be shown in your Available Balance, as NEAR takes 3 epochs (~36 hours) to unstake.
 - The transaction hash details
 - The total amount of fungible tokens the account has
 -  The total amount of non fungible tokens the account has